-Limiting the spread of COVID-19 requires that employees adhere to the use of face coverings, maintaining physical distance, monitoring temperature, and thorough hand washing.
+Limiting the spread of COVID-19 requires that employees adhere to the college’s health and safety guidelines for the use of face coverings, physical distancing, symptom monitoring, and thorough hand washing.

 On this page: